-Medical University of the Americas offers a Gateway Medical Program (GMP) on its Nevis campus that is specifically designed to bolster student’s pre-medical coursework and help ensure a smooth transition into the Doctor of Medicine program.
+Medical University of the Americas offers a Gateway Medical Program (GMP) online or on-campus that is specifically designed to bolster student’s pre-medical coursework and help ensure a smooth transition into the Doctor of Medicine program.
 GMP students work with the same faculty and in the same facilities as our medical students.
 The program is designed to provide students with: exposure to critical elements of the Basic Sciences; assimilation to medical school life; and an introduction to the study skills and habits necessary to succeed in medical school.
 In fact, graduates of the GMP are often among the top graduates of MUA’s medical program.

 The Gateway Medical Program is a comprehensive, one-semester program that is comprised of the following courses.
 An incoming GMP class includes approximately 25-30 students, and students may enter in the September, January or May semester.